If your product depends on third-party APIs, "status" is part of your uptime.

 2) Chat notifications

-Fast, but can overwhelm channels during multi-hour incidents.
+Fast, but can overwhelm channels during multi-hour incidents—exactly when signal matters most.

 4) Website change monitoring

-The remaining problem is interpretation: what changed and what matters now?
+The remaining problem is interpretation: out of a wall of newly-changed text, what changed and what matters now?

 The workflow upgrade: monitoring + AI incident briefs